 Word Builders – There are three work mats you can choose from.

 - Write letters in the boxes at the bottom.
-You may want to think of a word with the designated number of letters and then scramble them (so that there will be a “mystery” word using all the letters that students can figure out) or you may choose specific letters more suited to the specific needs and abilities of your students.
+You may want to think of a word with the designated number of letters and then scramble them.
+This will create a “mystery” word using all the letters that students can figure out.
+Or, you may choose specific letters that fit the specific needs and abilities of your students.

 - They will think of smaller words that they can make with the letters in the bottom boxes and write them in the top boxes.

-- For more concrete or tactile learners you might want to put magnetic letters in the boxes so that they can maneuver them to figure out different words they can spell.
+- For more concrete or tactile learners, provide magnetic letters in the boxes so that they can maneuver them to determine words they can spell.

 Vocabulary Mat – Print five or six of these so that each student in your groups can have one.
 Use words from the story you will be reading.
-This might best be used after an initial day of teaching the vocabulary words as a review so that you can see if they remember what the vocabulary from the story means.
+This might best be used after you have taught the vocabulary words as a review.
 (Note: In some cases you may need to tell your students that not all the boxes can be filled.
 It will depend upon the word(s) you choose for them to know and understand.)

-Alphabet Chart with Pictures – For a group of emergent readers you might use this chart as a quick review of letters and sounds at the beginning of each small group guided reading lesson until you feel they know them.
+Alphabet Chart with Pictures – For a group of emergent readers you might use this chart as a quick review of letters and sounds.
+Use it at the beginning of each small group guided reading lesson until you feel they know them.
 For other groups you might want to have it ready to refer to if you see a specific need or misconception about letter sounds.

 Word Change Ladder – Print five or six of these ladder templates.